Technical specifications for large catalogs to upload titles into the Filmhub ecosystem

 - Shows only support one trailer and one set of title artwork.

-All episodes and seasons of a show share the same trailer and title art. - Textless artwork is supported for all asset types, but is not required for any of them.
+- All episodes and seasons of a show share the same trailer and title art.

 Movie | Required | Required | Recommended | Required | Recommended |